alexmclain/mnf_update/README.md

 refer to:

 - McLain et al. (2019)
-- An application of the methods published in Saraswati et al. (2022).
-- Corresponding editorial by Finaret (2022).
+- An application of the methods published in Saraswati et al. (2022), and a corresponding editorial by Finaret (2022).

 ## Folder Structure